jisotalo/ads-client/README.md

 */
 ```

-The PLC struct has three members but we provided only two, which caused an exception.

 We need to tell the `WriteSymbol` that we *indeed* want to write just some members and the rest will stay the same.
 This happens by setting the 3rd parameter `autoFill` to true.

 If `autoFill` is true, the method first reads the latest value and then writes it with only the new given changes.